MohibMohyuddin/Coding-School/README.md

 # Free Code School

-## This is a simple API for:

-* creating a unified interface for keeping track of Free Code School students
-* accounts for students to login and see their own pages
-* admins can login and see everyone via the Django admin interface
-* The solution will be able to use Github OAuth

-## About the Program

-* Free Code School is a non-profit coding program that teaches people coding basics for free.
+* Platform that teaches people coding basics for free.
-* It's set up to offer 3-month long classes in two different levels, 1 and 2.
-When students pass level 1 - HTML, CSS, and JS, they can move onto level 2 - Node, Express, and Mongo.
+* level 1 - HTML, CSS, and JS, || level 2 - Node, Express, and Mongo.

 ## Table of Contents